babenkoivan/fluent-array/README.md

 #### filter

 The `filter` method filters [the storage array](#storage-array) using the given callback.
-Return `false` from the callback to remove an item.
+Return `false` from the callback to remove a value.

 ```php
 $sourceFluentArray = (new FluentArray())